Are you searching for games to play with dogs while you’re hanging out at home? We’re happy you’re here!

 12. Kong Toy Treats

 Stuffing a Kong toy isn’t really a game you can play with your canine companion, but it’s such a hit with Chloe and Little Bear that it makes my list.
-Treat-filled Kongs or other food-dispensing toys are great enrichment activity and challenge your dog’s problem-solving skills.
+Treat-filled Kongs and other food-dispensing toys are great canine enrichment ideas that challenge your dog’s problem-solving skills.

 13. Dog games that aren’t “games” but still fun for your dog

 When it comes to having fun with you, your dog doesn’t care whether a dog game is a true “game” or not.
 If you’re searching for more ideas, check out my mega list of things to do with your dog.
 It’s packed full of dog-friendly ideas so you and your dog can enjoy even more bonding and fun together times.

 While this dog game is last on this list, it is definitely first in my furry bestie’s book.
 For dogs who love to retrieve, playing fetch is a must.
 Plus, for all dogs, it is an easy way for them to get physical exercise.

 You and your dog are an all-star team!
 We hope some of these dog games are a hit with both of you.
 Most of all, we hope that you enjoy a lifetime of love and happiness with your furry pal by your side.

 What games do you play with your dog?